Skip to main content

 • You can set up to 16 Bypass Group groups.

-View the list of occupancy limit zones.
-You can check the status of each zone's settings and occupancy count and change zone settings as needed.
+You can check the occupancy limit settings list.
+You can check the status of each setting and the occupancy count, and change the settings as needed.

 • Normal: Indicates that the number of users in the zone is less than the number set by Limit, Count Alert(Alert 1, Alert 2).
-Users can enter the zone.
+Users can enter this location.

 • Count Alert: Indicates that the number of users present has reached the value set in Alert 1 or Alert 2.